ghisvail/bids-specification/src/04-modality-specific-files/10-functional-near-infrared-spectroscopy.md

 -   Detector - A photoelectric transducer, sometimes called a receiver.

+-   Optode - Refers to either a source or detector.

 -   Channel - A paired coupling of a source and a detector with one specific wavelength of light.
     It is common for a single Source-Detector pair to result in two or more channels with different wavelengths.